Uberspace/lab/source/guide_tarsnap.rst

 Create a user account and preload money to it
 ---------------------------------------------

 Go to https://www.tarsnap.com/register.cgi and register an account.
-After hat load some money to it.
+After that load some money to it.
 At least $5.

 Create some keyfiles